Slicer/Slicer/Docs/user_guide/registration.md

 Recommended module:
 - [Segment registration (in SegmentRegistration extension)](https://github.com/SlicerRt/SegmentRegistration#segment-registration): registers a selected pair of segments fully automatically.
 Supports rigid, affine, and deformable registration.
 Binary images can be registered by converting to segmentation nodes first.

+## Model registration

+During registration of models containing surface meshes, only the boundaries can guide the alignment process.

+Recommended modules:
+- [Segment registration (in SegmentRegistration extension)](https://github.com/SlicerRt/SegmentRegistration#segment-registration): this module can be used after importing a model to a segmentation node.
+See details in the section above.
+- [Model registration (in SlicerIGT extension)](https://github.com/SlicerIGT/SlicerIGT#model-registration): uses iterative closest points. this method tends to get stuck in a local optimum, therefore it is important to start it from a good initial position (e.g., computed using manual or semi-automatic registration).

 ## More information